Big Four accounting firms: Legal structure

 None of the "firms" within the Big Four is actually a single firm; rather, they are professional services networks.
 Each is a network of firms, owned and managed independently, which have entered into agreements with the other member firms in the network to share a common name, brand, intellectual property, and quality standards.
 Each network has established a global entity to co-ordinate the activities of the network.

 Until 2020, KPMG was the only Big Four firm not registered as a UK private company, but rather the co-ordinating entity was a Swiss association (verein).
 However, KPMG International changed its legal structure from a verein to a co-operative under Swiss law in 2003, then to a UK limited company in 2020.
-For Deloitte, PricewaterhouseCoopers and Ernst & Young, the co-ordinating entity is a UK limited company.
+For Deloitte, PwC and Ernst & Young, the co-ordinating entity is a UK limited company.
 Those entities do not themselves perform external professional services, nor do they own or control the member firms.
 Nevertheless, these networks colloquially are referred to as "firms" for the sake of simplicity and to reduce confusion with lay-people.
 These accounting and professional services networks are similar in nature to how law firm networks in the legal profession work.

-In many cases, each member firm practices in a single country, and is structured to comply with the regulatory environment in that country.
+In many cases, each member firm practises in a single country, and is structured to comply with the regulatory environment in that country.

-Ernst & Young also includes separate legal entities which manage three of its four geographic areas: the Americas, Asia-Pacific, and EMEIA (Europe, the Middle East, India and Africa) groups, the fourth area being Japan, which has no larger co-ordination branch.
+Ernst & Young also includes separate legal entities which manage its three geographic areas: the Americas, Asia-Pacific, and EMEIA (Europe, the Middle East, India and Africa) groups.
 These entities coordinate services performed by local firms within their respective areas, but do not perform services or hold ownership in the local entities.
 There are rare exceptions to this convention; in 2007, KPMG announced a merger of four internationally distinct member firms (in the United Kingdom, Germany, Switzerland and Liechtenstein) to form a single firm, KPMG Europe LLP.